Why marketing for contract manufacturers should be a top priority

 During the Covid crisis, sectors like healthcare received a considerable boost from Contract Manufacturing.
 The instant scalability of CM supply lines drove the rapid production of vaccines and IVD devices (the personal In-Vitro Diagnostic testing kits) that saved millions of lives.

-The CM sector supports the latest automotive, industrial and consumer electronics innovations elsewhere.
-Miniaturised technology and IoT are powering the driverless cars, smart factories and sustainable energy solutions shaping our future.
+The CM sector is supporting the latest automotive, industrial and consumer electronics innovations elsewhere.
+Miniaturised technology and IoT are powering the driverless cars, smart factories and sustainable energy solutions shaping all our futures.

 While OEMs (Original Equipment Manufacturers) deliver cutting-edge research and development, CMs quietly undertake the procurement, assembly, regulation, testing and logistic tasks that deliver the finished products to market on their behalf.